You can also listen to the article

 Location of the Xlakah Cenote in Dzibilchaltun

-The Xlakah Cenote in Dzibilchaltun is located at the other end of the Archaeological Site with the Temple of the Seven Dolls on the other end.
+The Xlakah Cenote in Dzibilchaltun is located near the center of the Archaeological Site.
 To get here you can go through the Central Plaza, where you can find other buildings like the Old Chapel, the Structures 44, and 36.